NethServer/docs/administrator-manual/en/accounts.rst

 Sometimes you need to block user access to services without deleting the account.
 The safest approach is:

-- changing the user password with a random one
 - lock the user using the :guilabel:`Lock` action
+- (optionally) change the user's password with a random one

 .. note:: When a user is deleted, the home directory and its own personal mail box will be also deleted.